1,000+ Opportunities

 Please see the FAQs if you have additional questions.
 We wish your organization the best and look forward to receiving your application!

-Based on current listing details, eligibility includes: Nonprofit organizations serving 50 specific counties in south and central Texas.
+According to the current listing, eligibility includes: Nonprofit organizations serving 50 specific counties in south and central Texas.
 Type II or III Supporting Organizations are not eligible.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is August 26, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for The Alice Kleberg Reynolds Foundation Grant Program are due August 26, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.